RoyIvia/devops-cloud-portfolio/00-devops-fundamentals/README.md

 ## 4. Key Takeaways
-- DevOps is a culture that emphasizes collaboration, automation, and continuous improvement.
+- DevOps is a culture that emphasises collaboration, automation, and continuous improvement.
 - It solves problems caused by manual, siloed processes in traditional SDLC.
 - Understanding SDLC and roles is critical to applying DevOps practices effectively.
 - Modern DevOps pipelines rely on tools and practices that will be explored in this portfolio, including cloud platforms, containerization, orchestration, CI/CD, automation, and monitoring.